-Counties and cities may allow an additional homestead exemption of up to \$50,000 for anyone 65 years or older whose household income does not exceed \$20,000, adjusted annually by the percentage change in the average cost-of-living index.
-16 The exemption only applies to taxes levied by the county or city enacting the exemption.
+Counties and cities may allow an additional homestead exemption of up to \$50,000 for anyone 65 years or older whose household income does not exceed \$20,000, adjusted annually by the percentage change in the average cost-of-living index.16 The exemption only applies to taxes levied by the county or city enacting the exemption.17

 Under the Homestead Property Tax Deferral Act, any homesteader 65 years or older who would qualify for the exemption would also qualify to defer all ad valorem taxes.
-All senior homesteaders may defer the portion of their tax levy exceeding three percent of household income, so long as tax deferrals and other liens do not exceed 85 percent of assessed value and the primary mortgage does not exceed 70
+All senior homesteaders may defer the portion of their tax levy exceeding 3-percent of household income, so long as tax deferrals and other liens do not exceed 85-percent of assessed value and the primary mortgage does not exceed 70 percent.
+Deferred tax and interest up to 7 percent are due when the property is sold, property insurance is not maintained, or the property ceases to qualify for homestead exemption.

-&lt;sup>10 Section 4(c), Art.
-VII of the State Constitution, authorizes the "Save Our Homes" property assessment limitation, which limits the increase in assessment of homestead property to the lesser of three percent or the percentage change in the Consumer Price Index.
-Section 4(e) authorizes counties to provide for a reduction in the assessed value of homestead property to the extent of any increase in the assessed value of that property which results from the construction or reconstruction of the property for the purpose of providing living quarters for one or more natural or adoptive grandparents or parents of the owner of the property or of the owner's spouse if at least one of the grandparents or parents for whom the living quarters are provided is 62 years of age or older.
+value of that property which results from the construction or reconstruction of the property for the purpose of providing living quarters for one or more natural or adoptive grandparents or parents of the owner of the property or of the owner's spouse if at least one of the grandparents or parents for whom the living quarters are provided is 62 years of age or older.
 This provision is known as the "Granny Flats" assessment limitation.